felipecsl/felipecsl/README.md

 I've worked with Android for several years, most of them at [Airbnb](https://airbnb.com), but right now I'm taking a break from full time mobile development, focusing instead on backend development at [Stripe](https://stripe.com) and building [a new project](https://stocks.dog) for the stock market and investing.
-I'm looking to collaborate on that and some other of my side projects!
+I'm looking to collaborate on that and other side projects, so please get in touch if you're interested!

 You can reach out to me via e-mail and I'll try my best to get back to you.
 If at first I don't reply, try emailing me again 🙂.
 You can ask me about carrer in tech, diversity,